 YOGA IN THE PARK

-Join Nature Yoga Sanctuary and the Wicker Park Farmers Market for Yoga in the park this Summer, June 3rd - October 28th, 2018!
+Join Nature Yoga Sanctuary and the Wicker Park Farmers Market for our second season of yoga in the park this Summer!
 These FREE classes are taught by recent Nature Yoga teacher training graduates, as well as Nature Yoga instructors.
 All levels and ages are encouraged to participate!